-The Centre for Student Leadership and Structures (CSLS) comprises of the Frederik van Zyl Slabbert Institute for Student Leadership Development, formal student governance structures and the coordination of the Co-Curriculum transcript.
+The Centre for Student Leadership, Experiential Education and Citizenship (CSLEEC) comprises of the Frederik van Zyl Slabbert Institute for Student Leadership Development, formal student governance structures and the coordination of the Co-Curriculum transcript.
 Click here for more information.

 The Centre for Student Communities (CSC) aims

 to give our students a holistic living and learning experience within

 their residences and clusters.
 The social dimension of community life in

 residence and the cluster is also harnessed to support the University’s